dukeatcoding/dXml/readme.markdown

 The bulk of dXml's document model is handled by two class - XmlNode and TextNode.

 XmlNode is the basic building block of the model.
 This means that every xml element is represented by a XmlNode instances.
-For example, deltas look at the following xml code:
+For example, lets look at the following xml code:

 	<abc>
 		<def>ghi</def>